Searching ...

 Do you imagine living in wine country but don’t fancy heading west to Napa Valley in California?
 Try on Stroudsburg in the Pocono Mountains of Eastern Pennsylvania.
 Stroudsburg has a sophisticated outdoor lifestyle thanks to its wine-country and ski resort vibes.

-The “Heart of the Poconos” attracts tourists for outdoor recreation like skiing, snowboarding, and tubing at nearby Mountain resorts.
-But outdoor activities are enjoyed year-round thanks to the many hiking trails, camping sites, and hunting grounds.
+The “Heart of the Poconos” attracts tourists for winter fun, like skiing, snowboarding, and tubing at nearby Mountain resorts.
+But outdoor attractions go beyond the ski slopes.
+Life outside is enjoyed year-round thanks to the many hiking trails, camping sites, and hunting grounds.

 The 19th-century town’s unique charm includes a walkable downtown, woodland parks, and attractions like the historic Stroud Mansion.
 Locals enjoy farmer’s markets, shows at Sherman Theater, an annual St. Patrick’s Day Parade, and snow-filled WinterFest.
-Dining is eclectic for small-town living, with wineries and cideries, global restaurants with flavors from Portugal to Puerto Rico, and classic American diners.
+Dining is eclectic for small-town living, with wineries and cideries, globally-inspired restaurants drawing on flavors from Portugal to Puerto Rico sitting beside classic American diners.

 Stroudsburg is worth considering for those looking to escape to a small town in Pennsylvania.